 Equity comprises the share capital of public and private limited companies and the amount paid up (Geschäftsguthaben) on the shares of cooperative societies.
 In the case of enterprises with other legal forms, the capital accounts of all proprietors or partners and the loans of general partners to the partnership are shown as equity.
-Equity further comprises the reserves, including the retained profits brought forward and half of the special tax-allowable reserve.
+Equity further comprises the reserves, including the retained profits brought forward and designated dividends.
 As they are equity equivalents, liabilities to partners with a subordinate claim are likewise deemed to be equity.
-The equity total is adjusted by deducting various items (see adjustment items in the overview, sheet "Definitions of items").
+Adjustments to equity are deducted from this item.